 3) Size matters.
 When it comes to pot size, larger pots and planters are typically less work to maintain.
 They have a higher volume of soil, which holds water for a longer period of time – less watering!
 You’ll also want to match the plant size to the pot size.
 Compact crops, like strawberries, salad greens, and many herbs, can be planted in small containers, stackable pots, or vertical wall systems to let you cram more food into a small balcony or deck.
 Larger vegetables, like tomatoes, zucchini, or potatoes should be planted in pots that are at least 15-inches across.

 4) Use high-quality potting soil.
-I know many gardeners find satisfaction in blending their own homemade potting soil, but I prefer to just buy bags of a good quality potting soil like Pro-Mix.
-It saves me time, and I often buy it by the bale, which also saves me money.
+I know many gardeners find satisfaction in blending their own homemade potting soil, but I prefer to just buy bags of a high-quality potting mix like Pro-Mix Premium Organic Vegetable & Herb Mix.
+It has Mycoactive technology to encourage healthy growth and is OMRI-listed for use in organic gardens.
 Don’t use garden soil in containers.
 Most garden soils are very dense and don’t allow proper water drainage or good aeration, affecting the health of your crops.

 5) Feed often.
 Potting soils offer a lightweight medium for container crops, but they don’t offer much in the way of nutrition.
 In order to keep plants healthy and encourage a good harvest, you’ll need to feed your plants.
 Add a slow-release fertilizer like this one to containers at planting time, or give pots a weekly dose of a diluted liquid organic food.
 Just be sure to follow package instructions.